REMEMBERING EASTER BEFORE ALZHEIMER’S

 Romantic times and places are so much a part of nostalgic memories, but even those must not allow circumstances such as a dreadful disease like Alzheimer’s, sabotage your freedom to move forward in life.
 Trips to the beach, the mountains or a favorite restaurant can often trigger sadness because your loved one is terminal so the spousal caregiver is reluctant to visit those favorite places without their other half.
 Of course there will be moments of melancholy, but the best way to feel alive once more is to jump right in remembering your sentimental journey alone.
 Then allow the past its own place, enjoying life once more as the deserving person you are.

 This kind of coping mechanism is actually based on sentiment or superstition rather than fact.
 Think of an anniversary where there had been an accident in which you were seriously involved.
 Therefore, you have decided that on that date, you will never get into a car again much less drive.
 Statistically, a similar accident with the same conditions occurring on an anniversary date is highly unlikely.
-Accidents are not jinxed by days or dates.
+The days of our lives are not jinxed, nor do accidents occur because of past happenings on certain days or dates.
 Let it go and take back your freedom.
 Face your demons and live your life.

 CAREGIVERS AND THE HAPPY PAST

 February 22, 2014 — One of the spillovers of depression, one of the many battles fought constantly by caregivers, is drifting back into the past where memories evoke happier times before a dreadful disease such as Alzheimer’s took such precedence in one’s life.
 But we have often been counseled not to dwell in the past for long periods of time, having been counseled that the past is a great place to visit, but you don’t want to live there.
 It may be true, but remembering happy times is often good for some of the dark moods that might burden you.